opennetty/opennetty-core/README.md

 OpenNetty ships with an `OpenNetty.Daemon` executable that can be directly used as an OpenWebNet/MQTT gateway on any x64, ARM32 or ARM64 Linux distribution that supports .NET 9.0 and uses systemd.

+> [!IMPORTANT]
+> Using OpenNetty as an OpenWebNet/MQTT gateway works best with home automation software that natively supports
+> MQTT discovery (like Home Assistant or openHAB) as it allows importing all the devices configured in OpenNetty
+> automatically without requiring any additional configuration in the home automation software.

 ### Deploy the daemon

 Compiled binaries packaged as .zip archives can be found in the